dhay3/bios-typora-theme/README.md

 > Designed and tested on Linux/Windows.
 Not fully tested, but should work for MacOS.

-Bios is a theme of typora makes writting cool and fun, sprit from [BOOTSTRA.386](https://github.com/kristopolous/BOOTSTRA.386).
+Bios is a theme of typora, sprit from [BOOTSTRA.386](https://github.com/kristopolous/BOOTSTRA.386).

 Base on three opensourced fonts: